 During the 1960s, interest in regional issues increased in North Carolina.
 This interest was associated with the many federal grant programs flourishing at the time, the need for administration of the A-95 review process for federal programs, the necessity to coordinate federal/state/local government projects, and the wisdom in promoting regional cooperation.

-In 1970 Governor Bob Scott created the Councils of Government system that exists today by designating seventeen Regional Councils or Councils of Governments across the state, each identified by a letter of the alphabet.
+In 1970, Governor Scott created the Councils of Government system that exists today by designating seventeen Regional Councils or Councils of Governments across the state, each identified by a letter of the alphabet.
 The Research Triangle Regional Planning Commission became the Triangle J Council of Governments serving the area designated as Region J—the counties of Chatham, Durham, Johnston, Lee, Orange and Wake, and the municipalities in those counties.
 Moore County was added to Region J in April 2001.

-Today and for the future . . . .
+Looking forward . . . .